carolinewelter/carolinewelter.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Chemical Engineering @ <a href='https://fernandolima.faculty.wvu.edu/'>CODES Research Group</a>.
+Student in Economics @ <a href='https://rri.wvu.edu/'> Regional Research Institute at WVU </a>.

 profile:
   align: right